 - Dogs should come on a secure collar and leash and pet cats come in secure, preferably hard-sided, kennels.
 All other belongings to include cat collars and stuffed animals should stay home.
 (These can be fomite carriers for COVID-19)

 - Feral cat check-in is on a walk-in basis only from 9 – 9:30 am.
+We only accept up to a maximum of 15 feral cats per day.
+For the safety of all owned pets and feral cats, this number may decrease depending on how many appointments we have for the day.
 All feral cats MUST come individually in a live, humane trap.
 There are no exceptions.
 As per our already existing policy, no transfers from carriers to traps will be allowed in your car, our parking lot, or in our building.
+If a feral cat does not arrive in a trap, we will not accept the cat the same day.
 We offer trap rentals at no charge for those in need.
 If you need to rent a trap, please visit our clinic Monday – Friday from 10 am – 4 pm prior to bringing any feral cats in carriers.

 We understand that our call volume has been higher than normal.
 We are super excited to be introducing E-appointment requests!
 Please follow the link here on our website to make a hassle-free E-appointment request and we will call you with a confirmation.